Bahuia/bahuia.github.io/_pages/about.md

 * Silver Medal at the 2017 ACM-ICPC Asia Qingdao Regional Contest
 * Silver Medal at the 2017 CCPC Qinhuangdao Regional Contest
 * Brozen Medal at the 2017 ACM-ICPC East-China Final Contest
+* Brozen Medal at the 2016 ACM-ICPC Asia Dalian Regional Contest
 * Champion at the 2017 HUAWEI Cup Southeast University Programming Contest